fjedl/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Fjelldatabasen is an application for montaneros and stravasitos.
+Fjelldatabasen is an application for urban montanaros.

 One version reachable at -> [Fjelldatabasen](https://main.d2vv2ryumdlqig.amplifyapp.com/).